-Health and Wellbeing Implementation Strategy
+Health and wellbeing

-Our health and wellbeing priorities
+Understanding health and wellbeing

 Available data shows that we are similar to the Victorian average in terms of general wellbeing, life satisfaction, daytime safety, resilience, levels of psychological distress, participation in health screening activities (for example, blood pressure checks), neighbourhood cohesion, social trust, willingness to intervene in a situation of family violence, and fruit, vegetable and water consumption.